Ireneo Paz

-Ireneo Paz Flores (1836–1924) was a Mexican liberal intellectual, writer and journalist, who is the grandfather of the Nobel Prize-winning Mexican writer Octavio Paz.
-He was born July 3, 1836, in Guadalajara, Mexico.
-In 1861 upon completion of his college studies, he was licensed to practice law.
+Ireneo Paz Flores (7 February 1836 – 11 April 1924) was a Mexican liberal intellectual, writer and journalist, who was the grandfather of the Nobel Prize–winning writer Octavio Paz.

+Paz Flores was born on 7 February 1836 in Guadalajara, Jalisco.
+In 1863 upon completion of his college studies, he was licensed to practice law.
 He married Rosa Solórzano.
-Their children included: Octavio (Sr.), Arturo, and Amalia.
-He died in Mixcoac in 1924.
-During his tenure as editor of La Patria Ilustrada, he became the first regular employer of famed Mexican cartoonist José Guadalupe Posada.
-Among Paz' numerous writings were works on the legendary California bandit Joaquin Murrieta, and the near-legendary historical figure Malinche.
+Their children included: Octavio, Arturo, and Amalia.
+During his tenure as editor of La Patria Ilustrada, he became the first regular employer of famed cartoonist José Guadalupe Posada.
+He died in Mixcoac on 11 April 1924.

-Mr. Paz wrote 35 books which included different genres such as fiction, play-writing, comedy, memoirs and poetry.
+Paz wrote 35 books which included different genres such as fiction, play-writing, comedy, memoirs and poetry.
+Among his numerous writings were works on the legendary California bandit Joaquin Murrieta, and the historical figure Malinche.

-Even though Ireneo Paz died when Octavio Paz was ten years old, he had an important influence on his decision for being a writer.
+Even though Ireneo Paz died when Octavio Paz was ten years old, he and his library had an important influence on his decision for being a writer.